MichaelSinsbeck/platformer/README.md

  X Solve 0.99-Problem for collision
  X Add Sprite Engine
  - Clean up player-movement
- - Write generic collision test
+ X Write generic collision test
  X Generalize controls -> Pass keypressed to spriteEngine X To test: Do walls stick, if jumped to from below?